 In respect of insurance contracts, acquisition costs comprise of all direct and indirect costs incurred in writing new contracts and are charged in current and future accounting periods in line with margins in matching revenues.
 For new contracts sold through intermediaries, commission costs are amortised over the first twelve months of the contract in line with the current margins.
 Amortisation of intermediary commission costs are reflected in the balance sheet as deferred acquisition costs.
-Commission paid to the Society's employed advisers is charged at the time of payment.
 All deferred acquisition costs are tested for recoverability at each reporting date.
 The carrying values are adjusted to recoverable amounts and any resulting impairment losses are charged to the Statement of Comprehensive Income.